danielsauter/rapid-android-development/chapter-10-using-sqlite-databases.md

  </row> <row><col>
 `time` `INTEGER` `PRIMARY KEY`
  <col>
- Defines the first `time` field we’ll create with the datatype `INTEGER`&—the `id` field also functions as the `PRIMARY KEY` for the table.
+ Defines the first `time` field we’ll create with the datatype `INTEGER`—the `id` field also functions as the `PRIMARY KEY` for the table.
 In a database that can use multiple tables that relate to each other, the primary key uniquely identifies each record in the table.
  </row> <row><col>
 `x`
  <col>